noellepablo/noellepablo.com/README.md

-# noellepablog
+# noellepablo.com
-Noelle Pablo's data science blog

-Hi everyone!
-This is my personal blog created with the blogdown package in R.
+This is the source code for noellepablo.com, created with the `blogdown` R package.
+Blog posts can be found in the content/blog/ directory.